ssardina-agts/elevator-sarl-mw/README.md

 The compilation is done via Maven (Maven Getting Started Guide http://tinyurl.com/y994z75j):

 1. Make sure ```pom.xml``` is correctly configured with either:
-	* sarl.version: 0.4.2 AND janus.version: 2.0.4.2
-	* sarl.version: 0.5.6 AND janus.version: 2.0.5.6
+	* In general for sarl.version: 0.x.y one should use janus.version: 2.0.x.y
-		* this does not compile in CLI (https://github.com/spring-projects/aws-maven/issues/25)
+	* Some versions of SARL may not compile on CLI but will do in ECLIPSE.
+See [this post](https://github.com/spring-projects/aws-maven/issues/25)
-	* sarl version: 0.5.8 AND janus.version: 2.0.5.8
-	* sarl version: 0.6.1 AND janus.version: 2.0.6.1 (compiles but does now work due to version issues with Hazelcast version mismatches
 2. Compile with either:
 	* ```mvn compile``` (default pom) or ```mvn compile -f <pom file>``` to compile the application.
 Compiled classes will be placed in ```target/classes```
 	* To do a clean compile: ```mvn clean compile```